What is heartworm?

 Can heartworm be prevented?

 Thankfully there is no need for your dog to suffer from the debilitation of heartworm disease.
 Prevention is available in the form of various medications which should be administered year-round (rather than just in mosquito season).

-Heartworm preventatives are safe, easy and much more inexpensive when compared to the cost of treating a heartworm infestation.
-Your veterinarian will be pleased to advise you which heartworm preventative medications are suitable for your dog.
+Heartworm preventatives are safe, easy, and much more inexpensive when compared to the cost of treating a heartworm infestation.
+Your veterinarian will be pleased to advise you on which heartworm preventative medications are suitable for your dog.